shah77pc/bisq-website/_posts/2019-03-06-how-to-earn-bsq.md

 ---
 layout: post
-title: How to Earn BSQ by Contributing to MoneyNull
+title: How to Earn BSQ-RIAL by Contributing to MoneyNull
 author: John Forsyth
 excerpt: MoneyNull is an open-source software project, but it has a built-in revenue model to compensate its contributors—and anyone is welcome to contribute!<br><br>
 lang: en